fculmone/cs348-project/README.md

 npm install
 ```

-You will need to create a .env file in the nodejs folder to store your username and password for the MySQL server on your computer.
+You will need to create a .env file in the cs348-nextjs folder to store your username and password for the MySQL server on your computer.
 The contents of the file should look like the following.

 ```
 DATABASE_HOST="localhost"